Updated: Jun 28

 Ghee :: Clarified Butter

 Ghee (Sanskrit: Ghṛta) as we know is a class of clarified butter that originated in ancient India.
-It is commonly used in cuisine of the Indian subcontinent, Middle Eastern cuisine, Southeast Asian cuisine, traditional medicine, and religious rituals.
+It is commonly used in the cuisine of the Indian subcontinent, Middle Eastern cuisine, Southeast Asian cuisine, traditional medicine, and religious rituals.
 It is good saturated fat for the body.

 According to Ayurvedic tradition, it enhances ‘Ojas’ (Sanskrit word for vigor), an essence that governs the tissues in the body and balances hormones.
 Ghee contains butyrate, which promotes healthy gut bacteria.